markjnkim/es_mod/01-html/content/step-3-hero.md

 <input type="tel" placeholder="Phone Number" name="phone" />
 ```

-Save your work and refresh the page in your browser.
+> **Activity:** Save your work and refresh the page in your browser.
 Try typing some wacky
 stuff into the email field and clicking the submit button.
 Can you get the
 validation warning to appear?
+>

-Testing the phone field is a little more complicated.
+>Testing the phone field is a little more complicated.
 First, you need to add,
 commit, and push your work to GitHub.
 Then you can grab a mobile device and load
 the project's GitHub Page in its browser.
 You should see a numeric keypad appear
 when you tap on the phone number field.